aakhacha/Coursera_Data_Science_Johns_Hopkins/Course_8_Practical_Machine_Learning/Week_1/quiz_1.md

 * We have too few predictors to get good out of sample accuracy.
 * Our algorithm may be overfitting the training data, predicting both the signal and the noise.
-* We may be using a bad algorithm that doesn’t predict well on this kind of data.
+* We may be using a bad algorithm that doesnâ€™t predict well on this kind of data.
 * We have used neural networks which has notoriously bad performance.

 Answer: </br>